Nation.Cymru: Institute of Welsh Affairs Decarbonising Transport report

 An article written by North Wales AM Llŷr Huws Gruffydd was cited by the Institute of Welsh Affairs as part of a report into Decarbonising Transport, providing "a more contemporary, and political view of bus deregulation in North Wales".

 'Radioactive' mud dumping scandal

 The website was cited nationally when it ran successive articles in August 2018 on the issue of "300,000 tonnes of mud" which was proposed to be dumped onto the River Severn, by EDF Energy from its Hinkley Point nuclear power plant.
 The article, entitled "What you can do to stop the dumping", was written by Neil McEvoy AM and was critical of Natural Resources Wales for taking only "five samples of mud taken from below 5cm back in 2009", as well as the agency's subsequent decision to then destroy those samples.
 McEvoy however praised the likes of Super Furry Animals keyboardist Cian Ciaran for their activist work.
 The views expressed in the article were re-published in the South Wales Argus and other newspapers.

+Vaughan Gething resignation

+The website played a notional role in the resignation of the First Minister of Wales, Vaughan Gething.
+During the Welsh Labour leadership campaign Nation.Cymru revealed that Vaughan Gething's campaign had received a donation by a company run by a director who was given a suspended prison sentence for dumping waste at a conservation site.
+They subsequently revealed that companies run by the same man, David Neal, owed £400,000 to a bank wholly owned by the Welsh Government.
+In May the website published leaked messages suggesting that Vaughan Gething had deleted records of conversations he had with other ministers, which led to the firing of Minister for Social Partnership Hannah Blythyn.
+Nation.Cymru confirmed on 11 July 2024 that, contrary to Gething's allegations, Blythyn was not the source.
+On 16 July 2024, Vaughan Gething responded with his evidence to prove Blythyn was the source, stating that because Nation.Cymru had sent the screenshot to the Welsh Government for a response, it had failed to properly protect their source as the screenshot revealed the iMessage had originated from Blythyn's phone.
+The twin political scandals were cited by the BBC as reasons behind Vaughan Gething's decision to resign in July 2024.